ianderrington/genai/docs/Understanding/models/index.md

 ## Model Learning

 ### Self-supervised learning

 _Self-supervision_ amounts to using a single data entry to train a model to predict a portion of the data itself.
 For instance, a model that is used to predict the next word in a string of text or a model that is used to generate a piece of an image that has been blanked out.

-Self-supervised learning is a training paradigm where the model learns by predicting parts of the input data, using other parts of the same data as context.
-Unlike supervised learning, where labels are provided, self-supervised learning generates its own supervisory signal from the input data.
-This approach has proven to be highly effective, especially for tasks where labeled data is scarce.
+This approach has proven to be highly effective, especially for tasks where labeled data is expensive to obtain or otherwise scarce.

 ### Supervised learning